Akuli/python-tutorial/modules.md

 All of these `.py` files can be imported like we just imported `random.py`.
-In random.py, there's a like like `randint = something`, so you can use its randint variable with `random.randint` after importing it.
+In random.py, there's a like like `randint = something`, so we can use its randint variable with `random.randint` after importing it.

 ## Where do modules come from?